As a graphics designer, have you ever encountered a beautiful font being used by a website that you’d like to use as well on your project?

 - Finally, you got the font name and link to download or buy

 #2 Find a website font name using WhatFont

-As the name suggests, this browser extension dedicated to identifying fonts used on the website.
-FontFace is much like FontFace Ninja, it can determine font name, font family, size, style, height, width, weight, and color, but comes with a more minimalistic interface.
-It also provides a direct link to get the free font once it detected, but for premium font, it does not give any link.
+As the name suggests, this browser extension is dedicated to identifying fonts used on a website.
+FontFace is much like FontFace Ninja, it can determine font name, font family, size, style, height, width, weight, and color, but it comes with a more minimalistic interface.
+It also provides a direct link to get the free font once it is detected, but for premium font, it does not give any link.

 How to use WhatFont:

 - Download and Install WhatFont for Chrome or Safari

 - Go to the website that you want to find out the font